f20230522-star/NomuraChallenge/README.md

 # Quant Challenge and what was done (and future improvements)

+These are all the three qs combined and what was used ,

 Adversarial client profiling - building a framework to profile/classify client behavior in an adversarial trading context

 XGBoost toxic flow classifier - achieving 55.6% test accuracy using chronological train/test splits (not random splits, which matters for avoiding lookahead bias in financial data)